Last Updated on by

 The first exercise will teach you how you can bend forward without keeping your back straight.

 The other exercises will teach you how to keep a stable posture to prevent back pain and two exercises to increase the strength and reaction speed of your back muscles.

 Lower back pain treatment exercise 1: Bending forward

 When bending forward, you have to unlearn to keep your muscles contracted.

 To make it easier, you can bend forward in 3 steps:

 - First, bend your neck so that your chin touches your chest

 - Now place your hand on your sternum and bend there even further

 - Finally, bend completely forward without putting your hands on your legs

 You can see the steps in the picture below.

 You will notice that you can bend a lot further then you thought you could, and it doesn’t hurt.

 It will be scary for a while, but when you do it several times a day and try to bend further every time, you will notice that it becomes much more comfortable over time.

 This way, you can bend forward without having pain.

 Make sure that you bend this way every time you pick something up.
 Because you’ve moved with a stiff back for so many times, you do it more often then you think.

 So first do everything very consciously to make sure you do it the right way.
-This means picking up your shoes, your kid or a shopping back like this.
+That means picking up your shoes, your kid or shopping bag like this.

 Also getting up out of your chair should be done by leaning forward and flexing your back.